Multiscale Methods for wave propagation in materials with sign-changing coefficients: Conclusion

 \section{Conclusion}

-We have proposed a multiscale computational method for solving conventional electromagnetic wave problems, utilizing the framework of CEM-GMsFEMs in the construction of multiscale basis functions.
-Due to a non-positive definite right-hand bilinear form, we have addressed this issue by replacing the coefficient with its absolute value in this step and explained that this modification complies with the \texttt{T}-coercivity theory and resolution condition.
-The final error estimates have been proved under several stringent assumptions, primarily related to the partitions of the coarse elements, the high-contrast values, the wavenumber and eigenvalues of the local spectral problem.
-The numerical experiments conducted have demonstrated the effectiveness of our methods.
-For the flat interface model with real solutions, our multiscale method demonstrates greater flexibility and accuracy when suitable oversampling layers are selected, compared to the conventional $Q1$ FEM.
-In the second example, we test our method on a random inclusion model with a high-contrast coefficient.
-We find that choosing a small oversampling layer still yields good approximations while significantly reducing computational costs.
-Additionally, we discuss strategies for selecting the optimal number of multiscale basis functions to achieve the best performance.
-In the final example, we present a simulation of a wave passing through metamaterials, where we observe the intriguing phenomenon of a vacuum area being formed.
-This observation highlights the unique properties of metamaterials in manipulating wave behavior.
+We have proposed a multiscale computational method CEM-GMsFEM, for solving electromagnetic wave propagation problems.
+Due to the sign-changing coefficients in the model problem, the coercivity of the bilinear form cannot be guaranteed.
+To address this issue, we employ the \texttt{T}-coercivity framework, replacing the coefficient with its absolute value and demonstrating that this modification is consistent with the \texttt{T}-coercivity theory as well as the required resolution condition.
+Under several technical assumptions, we establish rigorous error estimates and obtain optimal convergence rates.
+The numerical experiments confirm the effectiveness and robustness of the proposed method.
+For the flat interface model, the multiscale method exhibits greater flexibility and higher accuracy than the standard $Q_1$ finite element method when appropriate oversampling layers are employed.
+In the second example, involving a random inclusion model with high-contrast coefficients, the proposed method again demonstrates superior convergence compared to the $Q_1$ FEM.
+Moreover, we observe that using a small number of oversampling layers can still provide accurate approximations while significantly reducing computational cost.
+We also discuss practical strategies for selecting an appropriate number of multiscale basis functions to achieve optimal performance.
+In the final example, we simulate wave propagation through metamaterials and observe the formation of a vacuum region, illustrating the remarkable ability of metamaterials to manipulate wave behaviour.